CyberDragon Gold Achieves Self Reported Market Capitalization of $2.53 Billion (GOLD)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-CyberDragon Gold’s launch date was August 23rd, 2021.
+CyberDragon Gold was first traded on August 23rd, 2021.
 CyberDragon Gold’s total supply is 1,785,482,245 tokens.
-CyberDragon Gold’s official website is game.binaryx.pro.
 CyberDragon Gold’s official Twitter account is @binary_x and its Facebook page is accessible here.
 The official message board for CyberDragon Gold is binary-x.medium.com.
+CyberDragon Gold’s official website is game.binaryx.pro.

 CyberDragon Gold Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as CyberDragon Gold directly using U.S. dollars.
-Investors seeking to acquire CyberDragon Gold should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CyberDragon Gold using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as CyberDragon Gold directly using US dollars.
+Investors seeking to acquire CyberDragon Gold should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CyberDragon Gold using one of the exchanges listed above.

 Receive News & Updates for CyberDragon Gold Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CyberDragon Gold and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.